tigera-solutions/Instruqt/instruqt-tracks/observability-troubleshooting-workshop/05-application-level-observability/assignment.md

 name: shippingservice
 ```

-Let's review and analyis the application layer logs for Hipstershop application.
+Let's review and analyze the application-layer logs for the Hipstershop application.

 Calico dashboard
 ===============
 As we discussed in module three, Calico provides two dashboards, a cluster-based dashboard and a namespace-based dashboard.
-In our scenario, we can use the namespace-based dashboard as we’re looking at the `Hipstershop` namespace.
+In our scenario, we can use the namespace-based dashboard when we look at the `Hipstershop` namespace.

 - From the Calico Cloud UI, click on **Dashboards** and select the `hipstershop` namespace.